purescript/purescript-tuples/README.md

 (/\) :: forall a b. a -> b -> Tuple a b
 ```

-Shorthand for constructing nested tuples.
+Shorthand for constructing n-tuples as nested pairs.
 `a /\ b /\ c /\ d` becomes `Tuple a (Tuple b (Tuple c d))`